 This has been covered by the Brothers Four, Ray Charles, Kenny Rogers, Marvin Gaye, Smokey Robinson, Mahalia Jackson, and Moms Mabley. (thanks, Brett - Edmonton, Canada, for above 2)

 This was written by Rockabilly singer Dick Holler (who also wrote the novelty hit "Snoopy Versus The Red Baron").
 Dion had just recovered from heroin addiction and was offered this as a possible comeback song.
-It made it to number 4 on the charts and reestablished Dion in the music business.
+It made it to #4 on the Hot 100 and reestablished Dion in the music business.

 Bob Dylan performed this on his 1980-81 tour. (thanks, Marti - Lynnwood, WA, for above 2)